amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 This list is used to summarize physical models and assumptions, such as coupling with other PKs.
 This list is often generated or extended by a high-level MPC PK.
 In the code development, this list plays a two-fold role.
-First, it provides necessary information for coupling different PKs such as flags for adding a vapor diffusion to Richards' equations.
+First, it provides necessary information for coupling different PKs such as flags for adding a vapor diffusion to Richards' equation.
-Second, developers may use it instead of a factory of evaluators such as creation of primary and secondary evaluators for rock porosity models.
+Second, the developers may use it instead of a factory of evaluators such as creation of primary and secondary evaluators for rock porosity models.
 Combination of both approaches may lead to a more efficient code.